 A mistake many founders make is hiring a VP of Sales who has many strengths — but not at sales per se.
 A VP of Sales who is smart, polished, and worked at the right place, in a management-level position.
 That can talk about quota attainment and sales operations and scaling and number.
 That often has many thoughts on process and scaling a sales team.
-But actually isn’t great at sales.
+But actually isn’t great at … sales itself.

 I can tell you empirically the best VPs of Sales I know were strong salespeople in their early careers.
 Not always the #1 top salesperson, but very strong.
 In the top 20% or so, ideally higher.

 “How can there be seasoned VP of Sales candidates that aren’t actually great at sales?” you might ask.
 How could this be possible?

 The reason this is not just possible but common in larger tech companies is that “sales” in very large, very well-established companies with strong brands and account penetration is often something quite different.
 When everyone on the planet has already heard of your product and used your product.
 When every company on the planet is already an Opportunity.
 Then yes, sales truly is a machine.
 One you tweak here and there.
 And here, it’s entirely possible to be a Director of Sales, or even beyond, in a large tech company without ever building a team yourself, without winning a tough bake-off, and without even ever visiting many companies.
 They all just come to your Executive Briefing Center, after all.

 But you don’t want to accidentally hire that polished sales leader that can’t sell her/himself, no matter how strong his or her LinkedIn appears to be.